 Key Takeaways

-- Bed bug bite reactions develop slowly over hours to days, while mosquito bite symptoms appear within minutes to hours of being bitten outdoors.
+- Timing confirms it.
+Bed bug reactions build slowly over hours to days, while mosquito bites swell within minutes of being outdoors.
+Connor’s Pest Pros identifies the exact pest during a free inspection so you treat the right problem.

-- Disease transmission differs significantly.
-Mosquitoes can spread serious diseases like West Nile virus, Zika, and malaria, while bed bugs don’t transmit infectious diseases but cause psychological stress and sleep disruption.
+- Disease risk is the bigger stakes: mosquitoes can carry West Nile virus, Zika, dengue, and malaria, while bed bugs spread no disease but cause sleep loss and stress.

-- Connor’s Pest Pros provides comprehensive pest control solutions with same-day service, free inspections, and customized treatment plans for bed bug and mosquito control throughout Virginia, DC, and Maryland with a 100% satisfaction guarantee.
+- Connor’s Pest Pros handles both pests with same-day service for calls before noon, free inspections, and customized bed bug and mosquito treatment plans across Virginia, Maryland, and Washington DC.

-How to Tell Bed Bug Bites from Mosquito Bites
+How Do You Tell Bed Bug Bites from Mosquito Bites?

 |